Advanced Academic English for Graduate Students

 This intensive six-week program is designed to increase proficiency in spoken and written English, enhance reading and listening skills, and prepare students for studying in a rigorous U.S academic context.
 It also aims to familiarize participants with Columbia and with New York City.

-The course is aimed at international students whose first language is not English and who have not previously studied in the U.S.
+The course is aimed at international students whose first language is not English.

 The curriculum will combine linguistic, academic and cultural objectives, and students will explore these areas through various thematic units.